-- MS-222 is an isomer of benzocaine and a Health Canada approved drug. - It is a CCAC and AVMA approved method for the humane euthanasia of amphibians (CCAC 2010; CCAC 2021; AVMA 2020) and is commonly used to effectively anesthetize a variety of amphibians (Cakir and Strauch, 2005; Crook and Whiteman, 2006; Torreilles, et al., 2007). - Like benzocaine, MS-222 deteriorates in sunlight and breaks down into harmful by-products when in contact with metal containers.
-Only use this solution in plastic containers and away from sunlight - When large numbers of frogs require euthanasia, this may be the most practical and cost-effective option. - The product is commonly available in Canada under the tradename Syncaine[®] and in 100g and 1kg amounts. - A veterinary prescription is required.

-Contact a veterinarian with amphibian or fish experience and establish a valid Veterinary Client Patient Relationship (VCPR) to obtain a prescription.
+- MS-222 is an isomer of benzocaine and a Health Canada approved drug. - It is a CCAC and AVMA approved method for the humane euthanasia of amphibians (CCAC 2010, CCAC 2021, AVMA 2020) and is commonly used to effectively anesthetize and/or euthanize a variety of amphibians from tadpoles to adults (Cakir and Strauch, 2005; Crook and Whiteman, 2006; Galex et al., 2020; Torreilles, et al., 2007; Wright 2001). - Like benzocaine, MS-222 deteriorates in sunlight and breaks down into harmful by-products when in contact with metal containers.
+Only use this solution in plastic containers and away from sunlight - When large numbers of amphibians require euthanasia, this may be the most practical and cost-effective option. - The product is commonly available in Canada under the tradename Syncaine® and in 100g and 1kg amounts. - A veterinary prescription is required. - Contact a veterinarian with amphibian or fish experience and establish a valid Veterinary Client Patient Relationship (VCPR) to obtain a prescription.